neopragma/python-unit-testing/docs/presentation-notes.md

 One benefit of having a comprehensive suite of unit tests is that they help us identify regressions early in the development process.

-## What's a "unit?"

-_group discussion_

-A source of confusion about unit testing is the fact there's no generally-accepted or standard definition of "software unit."
-Let participants discuss this and see if different opinions emerge.
-Guide them toward the understanding that we usually think of a software unit as _small_.

 ## Scope (and cost) of a check or test

 To check application functionality end-to-end may require considerable setup time, the check is susceptible to failure for a variety of reasons besides the functionality of the SUT, execution time may be long, and there may not be enough time available to exercise the application sufficiently - we may have to skip some of the checks.
 Yet it is important to check the entire application to a reasonable extent.